omer182/OverseerAgent/README.md

 1. **Ask for Text**
    - Action: *Ask for Input*
-   - Prompt: “What do you want to download?”
+   - Prompt: `What do you want to download?`
    - Store the result as `Prompt`

 2. **Get Contents of URL**